ChrisLMills/Udacity-Image-Classification-using-AWS-SageMaker/README.md

 }
 ```

-Not that `trainable_layers` refers to how many layers in the pretrained model we want to finetune.
+Note that `trainable_layers` refers to how many layers in the pretrained model we want to finetune.

 Two runs provided the following recomendations: